FRRouting/frr/doc/developer/workflow.rst

 In short, a diff between your input file and the output of ``yanglint`` should either be empty or contain only comments.

+It is also a requirement that all new CLI introduced must use YANG if the daemon is already converted or partially converted to YANG.

 Specific Exceptions
 ^^^^^^^^^^^^^^^^^^^